HuangZikang-TJU/Aug4TSE/data_preparation/README.md

 # Augmenting based on the given short enrollment speeches
-Prior to executing this phase, we assume that you have locaaly stored or can access the short enrollment speeches.
-If you don't have them, we also provide some examples at Aug4TSE/data_preparation/data/available_speech/0.5s , you can use these examples to conduct the following pipeline.
+Before executing this phase, we assume that you have the short enrollment speeches stored locally or accessible.
+If you don't have them, we also provide some examples at Aug4TSE/data_preparation/data/available_speech/0.5s.
+You can use these examples to conduct the following pipeline.

 If you just want to evaluate the TSE models using enrollment speeches, you can only see stage 1.
-If you see this introduction for the first time, we still recommend you read the all content.
+If you're reading this introduction for the first time, we still recommend you read all the content.

-We will use pretrained TTS system [LauraTTS](https://github.com/modelscope/FunCodec), pretrained speaker encoder CAM++ that is from [3D-Speaker ToolKit](https://github.com/modelscope/3D-Speaker) and ASR model Whisper-small that is from [OpenAI](https://github.com/openai/whisper) generate augmented enrollment speeches and corresponding speaker embeddings.
+We will use the pretrained TTS system [LauraTTS](https://github.com/modelscope/FunCodec), the pretrained speaker encoder CAM++ from the [3D-Speaker ToolKit](https://github.com/modelscope/3D-Speaker), and the ASR model Whisper-small from [OpenAI](https://github.com/openai/whisper) to generate augmented enrollment speeches and corresponding speaker embeddings.

-There are 4 stages in get_augmented.sh, if you first follow the pipeline, we recommend you run the stage one by one.
-You need to change the basic variables in get_augmented.sh
+There are 4 stages in get_augmented.sh.
+If you're following the pipeline for the first time, we recommend you run the stages one by one.
+You need to change the basic variables in get_augmented.sh.
 ```
 cd data_preparation
 bash get_augmented.sh